Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Information and the

-Effectively we seek a parameter distribution that gives rise to policies that both maximize the expected reward while remain close to the prior.
+where we denote $\histT=C\cup\{\{\actiont\}_t^T,\{\answert\}_t^T,o\}$ as an augmented context with the rollout of one seeker's round (for instance a dialog round in GuessWhat).
+Since we need to define an additional likelihood for the goal and even then this posterior is intractable (unless major approximations and simplifying assumptions are made), we alternatively utilize the RL framework in which this posterior is used for.
+Specifically, we formulate the problem to find the policy distribution $\ppi$ under which the expected cumulative reward is maximized with additional prior regularization: { } where $\kl(\ppi\|\ppip)=\E_{\ppi}[\log\ppi(\btheta|\histT,I)-\log\ppip(\btheta)]$.
+Effectively we seek a parameter distribution that gives rise to policies that maximize the expected reward while is close to the prior.
 It is easy to see if we use an uninformative prior such as a uniform distribution, the second KL term is simplified to the entropy of $\ppi$.
-Then optimization in Eq. \ref{Opt} becomes $\max_{\ppi}\Big\{\E_{\ppi(\btheta)}[J(\btheta)]+\alpha\mathbf{H}(\ppi)\Big\}$ which explicitly encourages exploration in the parameter space $\btheta$.
+Then optimization in Eq. (\ref{Opt}) becomes $\max_{\ppi}\Big\{\E_{\ppi(\btheta|\histT,I)}[J(\btheta)]+\alpha\mathbf{H}(\ppi)\Big\}$ which explicitly encourages exploration in the parameter space.
 This exploration yields diverse policies that result in varied queries.